fyrak1s/fyrak1s/README.md

 GoboLinux is GREAT, because it brings a fresh, unconventional perspective to the Linux ecosystem.
 It is not bound by the shackles of the FHS ⛓️.
 However a lot of dust has fallen onto GoboLinux over the last 25 years...

-My goal is to *bring it back to life*!
-To shape it into a distro that’s practical, comfortable, community-driven, innovative — and above all, fun!
+**My goal is to bring it back in shape!** To shape it into a distro that’s practical, comfortable, community-driven, innovative — and above all, fun!
-It shall become a viable option, on par, if not exceeding any other casual distro out there.
+It shall become a viable option, on par, if not exceeding any other mainstream distro out there.

 <br>